The plank is one of the most common ab exercises out there.

 Alternating Leg & Arm Raise

 Add some spice to your workouts with these riffs on the standard plank.
-Not only are they a different stimulus, they are more challenging.
+While not exactly your typical plank, these exercises are close cousins.
+They are more challenging, provide your core and your brain with a different stimulus.